becatz/jekylltest/about.md

 ### About This Website

+Lets add a sentence with a short - dash

 Here you can find my writings and some stuff that I have built.
 I write here mostly about software development issues, but not always.

 I try to keep each post focused on one topic, and I tend to update old posts instead of creating a new one with the same topic.